vedantgudpale/Secure-Scalable-EIGRP-Network-with-Web-Services/readme.md

 **Disclaimer**
-*   This project serves as a foundational example of a client-server web network built and simulated within Packet Tracer, suitable for educational purposes and demonstrating basic networking principles.
+*   This project serves as a foundational example of a Secure & Scalable EIGRP Network with Web Services,built and simulated within Packet Tracer, suitable for educational purposes and demonstrating basic networking principles.